Aspectise/Roblox-Free-Bundle-Sniper/README.md

 ![image](https://github.com/Aspectise/Roblox-Free-Bundle-Sniper/assets/90333100/c3a824c6-8bc7-4aae-96a1-9028492f8191)

 ## Help
-If you want a key or you need help seting up the bot join the [Discord](https://discord.gg/deathsniper)
+If you want a key or you need help setting up the bot join the [Discord](https://discord.gg/deathsniper)